 The language of the project

 Scopes are more than just slices.
 They become the language of the project at the macro level.
-Using the scope names from the above, you could hear the team speaking the language of the project like this: “After Bucket Access is done we can implement Invite Clients.
+When we were building the Clients in Projects feature, the team used the language of the scopes like this: “After Bucket Access is done we can implement Invite Clients.
 Then we’ll Update Recording Visibility when people on the firm flip the Visibility Toggle.”

 When it’s time to report status, the team uses the language of scopes to explain what’s done and what’s not done.
 It’s more satisfying to have the conversation at a high level and point to finished pieces of software, instead of going down into the weeds and defending the purposes and status of individual outstanding tasks.
 (We’ll see more in the next chapter about how to report on scopes using the Hill Chart.)